Pumahawk/api-gateway/README.md

 ## Configuration classes

-API Gateway have differents classes already implemented.
+API Gateway has different classes that are already implemented.

 ### Loaders